 Unexpected?
-Nintendo made a claim on many fan-made videos in YouTube that feature tips and walkthrough of the games for Nintendo platform (most likely Exclusive titles) and wants ‘monetization rights’.
-Some of these YouTubers have pretty famous and have a large following as they give easy-to-follow-tips and walkthroughs and usually usually displaying Nintendo video games is deemed fair use, the company on the other hand says otherwise.
+Nintendo made a claim on many fan-made videos on YouTube that feature tips and walkthrough of the games for its platform (most likely Exclusive titles) and wants ‘monetization rights’.
+Some of these YouTubers have pretty famous and have a large following as they give easy-to-follow-tips and walkthroughs and usually displaying Nintendo video games is deemed fair use, the company, on the other hand, says otherwise.

-This all started when Nintendo claimed Zack Scott’s video,who is one of the known ‘Let’s Play’ YouTubers.
-Nintendo made an ‘content ID Match’ claim which isn’t as serious as copyright infringement, but Nintendo does get all the monetisation rights from video and the power to block the content.
+This all started when Nintendo claimed Zack Scott’s video, who is one of the known ‘Let’s Play’ YouTubers.
+The company made a ‘content ID Match’ claim which isn’t as serious as copyright infringement, but Nintendo does get all the monetisation rights from video and the power to block the content.

 Nintendo made the following statement:

 As part of our on-going push to ensure Nintendo content is shared across social media channels in an appropriate and safe way, we became a YouTube partner and as such in February 2013 we registered our copyright content in the YouTube database.
 For most fan videos this will not result in any changes, however, for those videos featuring Nintendo-owned content, such as images or audio of a certain length, adverts will now appear at the beginning, next to or at the end of the clips.
 We continually want our fans to enjoy sharing Nintendo content on YouTube, and that is why, unlike other entertainment companies, we have chosen not to block people using our intellectual property.